robnagler/robnagler.github.io/_posts/2010-12-19-BookReview-How-to-Be-Alone.md

 ---
 layout: post
-title: "BookReview: How to Be Alone: Essays"
+title: "BookNotes: How to Be Alone: Essays"
 date: 2010-12-19T12:00:00Z
 ---
 By Jonathan Franzen, Farrar, Straus and Giroux, April 1, 2010, B003GFIVNE

 Jonathan Franzen is a great writer.
 I read Freedom, and then I read this book.
-I tend not to review non-fiction (beats me as to why), but since I'm writing about Franzen, I'll say that Freedom was a great book.
+I tend not write notes about fiction (beats me as to why), but since I'm writing about Franzen, I'll say that Freedom was a great book.

 Franzen's essays are fascinating and poignant, especially the one about his family.
 I also enjoyed his rants.
 I skimmed the last half